ananthuksanthosh/office-network-simulation/README.md

 🏢 Real-World Use Case

-This project simulates a small enterprise network where:
+This project simulates a small enterprise environment where:

 - Employees communicate across departments
 - Administrative systems are protected from unauthorized access
-- Customers access limited network services
+- Customer network is isolated from internal resources
-- Internet access is managed through an edge router
+- Internet access is controlled through an edge router

 ---

 🎯 Learning Outcomes

-- Understanding of enterprise network design principles
+- Understanding enterprise network architecture
 - Practical implementation of routing and NAT
 - Configuration of DHCP services
 - Application of firewall security using ACL